 The research report of ITU (2021) shows that, while parts of the Arab region are very advanced, myriad challenges persist for many other countries.
 Alongside structural impediments to sustainable development, a key barrier to accelerated progress is the lack of meaningful and affordable connectivity.
 Mobile network coverage is at 95 percent, but Internet use by individuals is at 55 percent and Internet access at home is only 60 percent.
 This shows that there is a significant use gap, where individuals are covered by the Internet but are not using it owing to lack of affordability, skills, or meaningful/quality access.
 Fixed broadband use remaining very low.
+Figure

-Figure 3.2 shows that fixed broadband subscription per 100 people in the MENA, while increasing over time, is lower than the world average.
+3.2 shows that fixed broadband subscription per 100 people in the MENA, while increasing over time, is lower than the world average.
 Only 4.5 percent, 4.8 percent and 7.5 percent of the population in Jordan, Morocco and Egypt, respectively, have fixed broadband subscription in 2019.

-Figure 3.2: Fixed broadband subscriptions per 100 people
+Figure 3.2.
+Fixed broadband subscriptions per 100 people

 Source: The World Bank, World Development Indicators.
-Available at Mobile cellular subscriptions (per 100 people) | Data (worldbank.org).
+Available at Mobile cellular subscriptions (per 100 people) Data (worldbank.org).

 In addition, digital infrastructure development is uneven in the region.
 Figure 3.3 presents a comparison of Mobile Connectivity Index, developed by the Global System for Mobile Communications (or GSM Association), between various countries and regions.
 The mobile connectivity in MENA, scored at 61.4, is higher than the world average 58.6.
 Within the MENA region, there is a wide variation.
-United Arab Emirates scored the highest at 78.2, while Yemen
+United Arab Emirates scored the highest at 78.2, while Yemen scored the lowest at 39.0.
+Jordan and Morocco scoring at 60.4 and 59.9 respectively, slightly below the regional average, while Egypt, with a score of 55.7, is in a lagging position.

-&lt;sup>2 The GSMA Mobile Connectivity Index measures the performance of 170 countries - representing 99% of the global population - against key enablers of mobile internet adoption: infrastructure, affordability, consumer readiness, and content and services.
+&lt;sup>5 The GSMA Mobile Connectivity Index measures the performance of 170 countries - representing 99% of the global population - against key enablers of mobile internet adoption: infrastructure, affordability, consumer readiness, and content and services.
 Its objective is to support the efforts of the mobile industry, governments, and the wider international community to deliver on the ambition of universal access to the internet.